Why Vitamin C Skin Care Products Don't Work For Everyone

 Arbutin: sourced from the bearberry plant, arbutin helps improve the skin’s resilience against forming future dark spots and uneven skin tone4

-The Cell Forté Rejuvenation Serum features all 3 natural brightening ingredients and the overall formula is safe and gentle for sensitive skin types.
-Unlike most luxury serums that have a glycerin base, the Cell Forté Rejuvenation Serum is made with a base of reparative silk protein with 38 skin barrier replenishing amino acids and no parabens, mineral oil, or silicones.
+The Cell Forté Serum features all 3 natural brightening ingredients and the non-exfoliating formula is generally safe for most skin types.
+Unlike most luxury serums that have a glycerin base, the Forté Serum is made with a base of reparative silk protein with 38 skin barrier replenishing amino acids and no parabens, mineral oil, or silicones.
+Read more about how arbutin is one of the best dark spot lightening ingredients available, here.

 Natural, Powerful Ingredients for Youthful-Looking Skin at Any Age